FOUNDER AND EXECUTIVE EDITOR: John Shore

 Dan is a writer, graphic designer and IT specialist.
 He lives in Montana, is married and has two cats.
 He blogs at CoolingTwilight.com

-Christy Caine is a writer, advocate, and mom of boys, interested in justice, compassion and where the worlds of faith and politics collide.
-A former health care provider reared in Christian Fundamentalism, she blogs about her observations on life at Leap of Fate.
-She is currently writing a spiritual memoir and hopes to one day attend seminary.
+Christy Caine, head admin and primary commenter/responder on the Unfundamentalist Christians Facebook page, is a writer, advocate, and mom of boys.
+She is interested in justice, compassion, and where the worlds of faith and politics collide.
+She blogs at Leap of Fate, and is currently writing a spiritual memoir.

 Carney’s primary purpose in life is raising her two daughters to adulthood—but they’re almost there!
 As her first flies the nest this fall, she’ll continue to focus on her various other careers: editor, teaching assistant and jewelry maker.
 Misused apostrophes are liable to find themselves retooled as cool earrings, so look out.
 Mindy finds herself on a lifelong spiritual journey, and feels blessed to have found the vibrant, loving and intelligent community at Unfundamental Christians.